Protecting Her Pack

 Mary Duke, a mother of three and a birth doula for women in Southern Kentucky, advocates for women in all spaces from the labor and delivery wing of local hospitals to the roller derby track.
 In her role as a doula, she acts as a liaison between medical staff and the birthing team, which includes the person giving birth, their one chosen support person, Duke and occasionally a midwife.
 Duke ensures that the person giving birth understands the questions they are being asked and is given the options to answer in the way that best suits their personal birth plan.
 She found her place as a doula after a traumatic personal experience delivering her oldest child, Marley Ann Brown, 9.

-Paige Fairlano-Ray Jones rests between contractions as Mary gives advice on different laboring positions to try.
+Paige Fairlano Jones rests between contractions as Mary gives advice on different laboring positions to try.
 Paige and her husband, Spencer Jones, were high school sweethearts and dated for several years prior to getting married.
-"We have waited four years for this baby," Fairlano-Ray Jones said.
+"We have waited four years for this baby," Paige said.

 Mary checks the baby's progress as Paige reaches the delivery stage of labor early in the morning of March 13, 2024.